equinor/flownet/docs/configuration_file.rst

 include a regional (based on an existing grid parameter) or global multiplier on top of the per tube one.

-In addition there are a few optional parameters that may be included:
+In addition, there are a few optional parameters that may be included:

 * Fault multipliers
 * Aquifer size (relative to the bulk volume in the model)